xray-forge/xray-16-types/README.md

 <p>
 C++ classes can be extended in Lua code with 'class' keyword.
 Class declaration registers table as userdata and adds constructor/destructor metamethods. <br/>
-In TS codebase 'declare_xr_class' function can be used.
+In TS codebase '@LuabindClass' decorator can be used to modify transformation and enable virtual calls.

 </p>